RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 Note that you must include `.csv` as part of name of the file, and that you must provide a name for the file in quotation marks.

 Conversely, it's easy to *load* a csv file as a dataframe.
-Either provide a url (such as the raw version of a github file, or a shared csv from Google drive), or a local path to the file on your computer).
-For example:
+The easiest solution is to provide a url (such as the raw version of a github file, or a shared csv from Google drive).
+You can also provide the relative file path to the file from your current working directory, if you've placed it in the same folder as your notebook.
+Here's an example of the url method:

 Name the file path some simple variable, then use `pd.read_csv` to import to Pandas: